 The second area where a Cardboard AR headset has potential is education.
 We do a lot of work with community colleges and K-12 schools.
 And we hear the same question all the time.
 We want to do immersive technology with our students but don’t have the budget.
 It’s the reality for all too many educational institutions.
 When money is scarce, emerging technology is often first to be cut.

 It may not be the best experience, but if Aryzon and Holokit can put AR and Mixed Reality into the hands of students for $30 each, we’re all for it.
 And the benefit for students globally is immense.
-Just try to imagine the Google Expeditions program without Cardboard.
+The Google Expeditions program would be nowhere without Google Cardboard.

 In the end, we agree that AR must become so much more than another Cardboard device.
-But until we can stuff all the technology into a low-cost Smartphone or AR glasses, a cardboard AR headset helps get us there.
+But until we can stuff all the technology into a low-cost set of Smart Glasses, a cardboard AR headset helps get us there.

 You can check out the Aryzon project on Kickstarter.
 It’s a fascinating stop on the road to our deeply immersive future.